CS171/Homework_instructions/week-05/hw/week_05_hw.md

 **Sketch initial ideas**

 In that spirit, we would like you to create **at least five** initial sketches of how to visualize the personal data that you collected.
 These sketches do not have to be very elaborate or refined.
 They can each be different, or they can be iterations on the same idea.
 For each sketch, we would like you to add a written **explanation of the visual encodings for each of your data attributes**.
 That could be in the form of handwritten or typed text, a hand-drawn legend, or lines and arrows that make the connection from your visuals to your data.
-We would like you to use **at least seven** of your collected or aggregate data attributes in your sketches.
+We would like you to use **at least five** of your collected or aggregate data attributes in your sketches.

 **Get inspired**